-Cloud computing providers provide a variety of cloud services to their clients through the internet.
+Cloud computing providers provide a variety of cloud services to their clients through the Internet.
 One of the most widely used cloud services is cloud storage.
-Access to computing resources such as applications, software, hardware, servers, database, networking and much more are provided through the internet by a cloud.
-There are a variety of cloud computing services that can fulfil any IT needs of the client.
-These services can be categorised into four basic cloud services:
+Access to computing resources such as applications, software, hardware, servers, database, networking, and much more are provided through the internet by a cloud.
+There are a variety of cloud computing services that can fulfill any IT needs of the client.
+These services can be categorized into four basic cloud services:

 1. Infrastructure as a Service (IaaS):

 This cloud computing service provides hardware resources to the client.
 They will be able to access servers, networking, processing power, and data storage capacity of a computer for their use.
 This saves them from resourcing costly hardware and maintaining them.